ec-jrc/lisflood-model/LISFLOODmodelDOC.md

 ### Overview

-Figure 2.1 gives an overview of the structure of the LISFLOOD model.
+The figure below gives an overview of the structure of the LISFLOOD model.

 -   a 2-layer soil water balance sub-model